sikkatech/spec/spec/consensus/failuredetector.md

         - **C2F.** *h'* can be verified: there is a fork on the main blockchain
         - **C2L.** otherwise: ? << is this lunatic >>

+**Q5: Which cases should we distinguish in C2L? e.g.:
+(1) timeout, (2) trusting period expired (do we consider it a fork if the signatures are fine, but the trusting period expired?)**

 **Q2: Is C1 the only case where we can mark a secondary faulty?**

 **Q3: Should the failure detector analyze the headers, e.g., look for double signing?
 Or should it just report both headers.**